omegasenior/topbiketoursportugal/content/pages/bike-hollidays/index.pt.md

 ---
 templateKey: bike-hollidays
-path: /passeios-de-bicicleta-portugal
+path: /pt/ferias-em-bicicleta
 language: pt
 lang: pt
-title: Bike Hollidays
+title: Ferias em bicicleta
 descriptionafter: >-
   **IT IS IMPORTANT THAT YOU READ ALL GENERAL INFORMATION ABOUT CYCLE TOURS BEFORE BOOKING YOUR BIKE TOUR.
 FOR ANY FURTHER QUESTION DO NOT HESITATE TO